mosip/id-authentication/design/pre-registration/pre-registration-booking-service.md

 **Success / Error Code**

- While processing the Registration client booking if there is any error or successfully then send the respective success or error code to the UI from API layer as  Response object.
+ While processing the Registration center booking if there is any error or successfully then send the respective success or error code to the UI from API layer as  Response object.

   Code   |       Type  | Message|
 -----|----------|-------------|